 I love local whiskeys, the Seattle Seahawks, the original Star Trek series, am an avid believer in science, practice social distancing and wear a mask.
 Those things alone should tell you where my political persuasions lay.
 Anything I write here is my own opinion.

 My father was a photographer.
 He used his Mamiya twin lens camera to take awesome black & whites of the Montana landscape.
 I inherited my love of the medium (and national parks) from him, and began my photography career in earnest with a Pentax film SLR purchased while still in high school.
 I bought my first digital camera (a HP 2MP point-and-shoot) back in 1998.
 After that, I never looked back to film.

 Through the years since 1998, I’ve used both Nikon and Canon digital cameras.
-My current cameras are a mix of Canons, a Nikon D850, and Sony Alpha mirrorless. with a slew of lenses (mainly Canon, but a few Nikons and Sonys for the other cameras).
+My current cameras are a mix of Canon DSLRs and Sony Alpha mirrorless. with a slew of lenses (mainly Canon, but a number of Sonys for the other cameras).